Office of Research & Creative Scholarship

 Candidates must create an account on the Marshall Scholarship website to apply.
 More information on the application process, as well as some frequently asked questions, can be found on the Marshall Scholarship website.

-Emerson College's Internal Deadline for the 2013 Marshall Scholarship was on September 14, 2012.
-Deadlines for the 2014 Marshall Scholarship will be posted as the application becomes active.
+Emerson College's Internal Deadline for the 2014 Marshall Scholarship was on September 13, 2013.
 The Associate Vice President for the Office of Research and Creative Scholarship, Elizabeth Demski, is Emerson College's Marshall Scholarship advisor.

 More About the Marshall Scholarship

 "Founded by a 1953 Act of Parliament, and named in honour of US Secretary of State George C Marshall, the Scholarships commemorate the humane ideals of the Marshall Plan and they express the continuing gratitude of the British people to their American counterparts.

 Marshall Scholarships are mainly funded by the Foreign and Commonwealth Office and are overseen by the Marshall Aid Commemoration Commission.
 The Secretariat is provided by the Association of Commonwealth Universities.
 In the US the selection process is managed by the regional Consulates General in Atlanta, Boston, Chicago, Houston, Los Angeles, New York and San Francisco, and in Washington DC by the British Embassy."